skberkeley/CNLDocs/docs/documentation/components/table_selector_component.md

 # Table Selector Component

 A component used to display all existing tables to the user and allow them to select one.
+The previewed tables are the pandas `DataFrames` stored in the relevant `Tool.tables`.

-After user submission, TableSelectorComponents store the selected table as a pandas `DataFrame`.
+After user submission, TableSelectorComponents stores the selected table as a pandas `DataFrame`.

 ### Attributes
 - `label : str` - The label to paint onto this TableSelectorComponent.